R&D tax credits for software developers3 min read

-The UK’s research and development (R&D) tax credits scheme has provided billions of pounds worth of funding support to innovative British businesses over the years.
+The UK’s research and development (R&D) tax credits scheme has provided billions of pounds worth of funding support to innovative British businesses over the years, including tax credits for software research and development.
 HM Revenue and Customs (HMRC) is responsible for overseeing the R&D tax relief system, giving businesses tax reliefs and corporation tax incentives.
 According to data published last year by HMRC, some 22,445 R&D tax credit claims were made in the 2014-15 financial year, and a wide variety of software development projects were included in the 5,165 claims filed under the ‘Information and Communication’ sector.

 However, the Department for Business, Innovation & Skills (BIS) suggested there were 1.3 million active businesses in the UK in 2015, with 73,035 of those businesses existing within the ‘Information and Communication’ sector.

-If we conservatively estimate that 20% (14,500) of all firms in ‘Information and Communication’ conduct research and development projects into the science of technology to improve applications, we can therefore conclude that some 9,000 software companies could be eligible for R&D tax reliefs but are failing to do so.
+If we conservatively estimate that 20% (14,500) of all firms in ‘Information and Communication’ conduct research and development projects into the science of technology to improve applications, we can therefore conclude that some 9,000 software companies could be eligible for R&D tax relief but are failing to claim.

 - The development of new state-of-the-art software to assist with key operational tasks

 - The design and development of ‘add-on’ tools or plugins to enhance the functionality of existing applications

 - The implementation of extensions to existing database software or operating systems

 - Research and development into innovative data capture methods